Back to blog

 Hi [Employer],

-Thank you again for taking the time to speak with me about the open [position] position at your company.
-I am very excited about the opportunity to join such a prestigious organization.
+Thank you for speaking with me about the open [position] at your company.
+I am excited about the opportunity to join your organization.

 Sincerely,